Fkernel653/Rhytmer/README.md

 ## 🔧 Configuration

-Currently, FlowerDL downloads to your home directory.
+Currently, flower-dl downloads to your home directory.
 To change this, modify the `path` variable in `modules/download.py`:

 ```python
 # In download.py, line ~15